 The current surface cells known as Trophectoderm will turn into placenta and inner cells, known as inner cell mass will turn into fetus.
 A healthy form of this Blastocyst culture treatment in Bengaluru is going to start right when it starts to hatch from outer shell under Zona Pellucida at 6th day’s end.
 Within 24 hours, it starts implanting into lining of the uterus.

 Blastocyst Culturing is a process for growing embryos beyond 3rd culture day.
-We are known to transfer it to uterus on the third day of egg retrieval, when these embryos have 6 to 8 cells.
+We are known for best service provider of Blastocyst Transfer in Bangalore, transfer it to uterus on the third day of egg retrieval, when these embryos have 6 to 8 cells.
 After culturing it on 5th day, it turned into 120 cells known as blastocyst.
 This is a natural process, which starts with embryo development with egg fertilization in outer fallopian tube.
 With new embryo development, it moves around uterine cavity where implanted.
 It might take 6 to 7 days as the embryo reaches blastocyst stage.

 Reasons to go for blastocyst transfer